LucaCanali/Miscellaneous/Spark_Notes/Tools_Spark_Linux_FlameGraph.md

 # echo 0 > /proc/sys/kernel/kptr_restrict
 ```

+**Python:**
-**Python:** (when using PySpark and Python UDF for example), use [py-spy](https://github.com/benfred/py-spy):
+Profile Python code with flame graph for Spark when using PySpark and Python UDF, for example.
+A good to use is [py-spy](https://github.com/benfred/py-spy):
 Install and example:
 ```python
 pip install py-spy
 py-spy -p <pid> -f <flamegraph_file>
 ```

-**Profiling on YARN**
-Start by tracing one executor as follows:
+### FlameGraph and Async JVM stack profiling for Spark on YARN
+How to trace one executor, example:
- - Find the executor machine and pid, for example use Spark WebUI or run `sc.getExecutorMemoryStatus`
+ - First, find the executor hostname and pid, for example use Spark WebUI or run `sc.getExecutorMemoryStatus`
  - WIth `ps` or `jps -v` find pid of the executor process, on YARN Spark 3.0 uses the class`YarnCoarseGrainedExecutorBackend`,
   on Spark 2.4 is instead `CoarseGrainedExecutorBackend`
  - Profile the executor pid as detailed above

+### FlameGraph and Async JVM stack profiling for Spark on Kubernetes
+How to trace one executor, example:
+ - Identify a pod to trace `kubectl get pods -n yournamspace`
+ - copy async profiler from driver to executor:
+ `kubectl cp async-profiler-1.6 <pod_name_here>:/opt/spark/work-dir`
+ - run profiler as described above, in `-e wall` or `-e itimer` mode
+ - using async profiler with perf in `-e cpu` mode, is also possible, ideally running from host system/VM, [details here](https://github.com/jvm-profiling-tools/async-profiler#profiling-java-in-a-container)

 ## Context